 Conda is a package management system with a separated environment, not requiring system privileges.
 A pre-built ABACUS binary with all requirements is available at conda-forge.
-Conda will install the GPU-accelerated version of ABACUS if a valid GPU driver is present.
+It supports advanced features including Libxc, LibRI, and DeePKS.
+Conda will install the GPU-supported version of ABACUS if a valid GPU driver is present.
+Please refer to the advanced installation guide for more details.

 '''

 Install

-We recommend installing ABACUS in a new environment to avoid potential conflicts:

-conda create -n abacus_env abacus -c conda-forge

-Run

-conda activate abacus_env

-OMP_NUM_THREADS=1 mpirun -n 4 abacus

 Update

 conda update -n abacus_env abacus -c conda-forge

 '''